 I tried it, and wasn't too impressed at first until I discovered why.
 I'd totally misunderstood the kind of results it could deliver.

 In fact, most people do sign up for the treatment with the wrong expectations.
 For more information on what it can and can't do, read my CACI Non-Surgical Facelift Review.

-My next thought was to try the "Sixty Minute Facelift" - Thermage.
-It's a powerful radiofrequency treatment which stimulates your natural collagen to grow.
+My next thought was to try the "Sixty Minute Facelift"–Thermage.
+It's a powerful radiofrequency treatment that stimulates your natural collagen to grow.

 Then I researched and discovered a few Thermage horror stories.
 Used incorrectly, Thermage will purge fat from under the skin.
 That's great if you're using it to treat a flabby stomach or loose underarms.
 But for most women, the last thing they want is to lose volume from their face, especially if that loss is uneven.

 In the early days of Thermage, many women were left with dimples and dents in their faces, while others simply looked gaunt.
 I already have sunken areas under my cheekbones, so I certainly didn't want to risk making it worse!